hazelcast/hazelcast-cpp-client/Reference_Manual.md

 You can check `BasicTLSClient.cpp` example for a full featured example.

 #### 6.1.2.2.
 Mutual Authentication (Two Way Authentication)
 [Mutual Authentication](https://en.wikipedia.org/wiki/Mutual_authentication) is the process where the client verifies the identity of the server via server's certificate (either self-signed or signed by a CA authority) and the server verifies the client identity cia the client provided certificate (either self-signed or signed by a CA authority).
-If the Hazelcast server is configured for [mutual authentication](https://docs.hazelcast.com/imdg/latest/security/tls-ssl.html#tlsssl-for-hazelcast-members) as **REQUIRED**, then we can use the [ssl::context::use_xxx](https://www.boost.org/doc/libs/1_75_0/doc/html/boost_asio/reference/ssl__context.html) methods to add the clients public and private certificates and use them during its authentication to the server.
+If the Hazelcast server is configured for [mutual authentication](https://docs.hazelcast.com/imdg/latest/security/tls-ssl.html#tlsssl-for-hazelcast-members) as **REQUIRED**, then we can use the [ssl::context::use_xxx](https://www.boost.org/doc/libs/1_75_0/doc/html/boost_asio/reference/ssl__context.html) methods to add the client's public and private certificates and use them during its authentication to the server.
 An example configuration is as follows:
 ```c++
     hazelcast::client::client_config config;